Editing, printing and sharing the photos, too

 - Heard of “cloud storage”?
 Here’s what you need to know with a proper explanation.
 Page 4

 - A great photo – spoilt by being wonky.
-One tap can fix it.
-Page 17
+A tap and a swipe can fix it.
+Page 19

-- Using photos and videos in WhatsApp – if none of your friends or family use it you probably don’t want to bother.
-But if they do, you might be missing out on keeping in touch with them.
-Page 50
+- Using photos and videos in WhatsApp – as long as your friends or family use it, it’s a great way of keeping in touch with them.
+Page 52

 That’s not all of course, there’s lots more in both volumes.
 Don’t be put off by how much there is, though.
 You don’t need to take it all in straight away.
 Find the bits that are useful to you now and you can always come back to the rest later.